rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 J_\theta(Q)
 $$

-For simple models like GMMs, EM can optimize this exactly enough because the posterior is tractable.
+For simple models like GMMs, EM can optimize this objective because the posterior is tractable.

-For deep models like VAEs and diffusion models, the posterior is not tractable, so we need neural approximations.
+For deep models like VAEs and diffusion models, the posterior is generally intractable, requiring learned neural approximations.

-That is the transition to the next topic.
+This naturally leads to the next topic: **Variational Autoencoders (VAEs)**.